Basic Writing Skills for Kids + BONUS 15 Fun Writing Prompts to Help Kids Improve Their Writing Skills

 - Choose a favorite children’s book or several pages from a favorite story and rewrite them in your own words.
 Then, write about what you changed—and why you made those rewriting decisions.

-Use fun, imaginative learning tools like these writing prompts to help kids become familiar with the basic writing skills they’ll need to become great writers!
+Use fun, imaginative learning tools like these writing prompts to help kids become familiar with the basic writing skills they’ll need to become good writers and perhaps even great writers!

 Until next time, write on…

-If you enjoyed these Basic Writing Skills Prompts and Benefits,
+If you enjoyed this blog post on Basic Writing Skills Prompts and Benefits,

 I appreciate it!